iluvjava/iluvjava/README.md

 ### About Me, like actually about me and not a flex.
 1. I like psychedelic and ambience music.
 I like music in general too.
 2. I know Chinese (Native), English with native fluency and mon français est environ CERF niveau B1 maintenant, je suis entrain de apprendre la langue français.
 3. I can write Julia code in a way that it's as fast as C++, FOTRAN, negelecting first compile time, and assume the same algorithm implementations across those langauges.
-If you want to hire me, for postdoc, or a data intensive things that Julia has has an ecosystem for.
+If you want to hire me, for postdoc, or a data intensive things that Julia has an ecosystem (or at least a bit and for open source data format) for it.
 My skills and qualifications will make you shivers, assuming you actually know what you are talking about.
+4. I have an 9 months intern with a startup where I learned the in and outs of rasters files, and the geospatial plugins for PostGres SQL Databases.
-4. I am a 4th year PhD student in pure Mathmatics and please don't say to me you hate math in collage or how math is useless, I heard that everyday from many people.
+5. I am a 4th year PhD student in pure Mathmatics and please don't say to me you hate math in collage or how math is useless, I heard that everyday from many people.
 And I don't recommend people to do a PhD in Math, unless they can do 10 hours of math every day and has a brain that is a bit excessive in cognitive function.

-Eh, Have a cute pink unicorn pony! >w<
+So, I can't predict what you are thinking after reading those.
+I don't really care actually and Eh..., Have a cute pink unicorn pony! >w<

 ![](al.gif)